Shenavar/Anaconda-Installation.md/Anaconda Installation.md

 ```sh
 ~/Downloads/
 ````
-If the file is placed in another directory, e.g. *Desktop* etc., then you would need to modify the address ( or simply cut and paste the file into
+If the file is placed in another directory, e.g. *Desktop* etc., then you would need to modify the address in the following commands.
+Or, you may simply cut and paste the file into *Downloads* directory.
-*~/Downloads/* directory.

-2. Open a terminal *(ctrl + alt + t)*.
+2. Now, open a terminal by simply press *(ctrl + alt + t)* simultaneously.
 You see something like this:
 ![Image of a terminal](https://github.com/Shenavar/pics/blob/master/1.jpg)

 The part